Whatsapp Icon

 There are primarily three surgical techniques used in performing an esophagectomy:

-• Transhiatal esophagectomy: This technique involves removing the esophagus without making any surgical incisions in the chest.
+• Transhiatal esophagectomy: This technique involves removing the oesophagus without making any surgical incisions in the chest.
 The surgery is performed through incisions in the neck and abdomen.

 • Minimally invasive esophagectomy (MIE): A more recent technique that uses laparoscopy and thoracoscopy, making small incisions and using a camera to guide the surgery.
 MIE aims to reduce recovery time and minimize complications.